mnot/I-D/binary-structured-headers/draft.md

 # Using Binary Structured Fields in HTTP/2 {#negotiate}

-When both peers on a connection support this specification, they can take advantage of that knowledge to serialise fields that they know to be Structured Fields (or compatible with them; see {{backport}}).
+When both peers on a connection support this specification, they can take advantage of that knowledge to serialise fields that they know to be Structured Fields (or compatible with them; see {{backport}}) as binary data, rather than strings.

-Peers advertise and discover this support using a HTTP/2 setting defined in {{setting}}, and convey Binary Structured Fields in a frame type defined in {{frame}}.
+Peers advertise and discover this support using a HTTP/2 setting defined in {{setting}}, and convey Binary Structured Fields in streams whose HEADERS frame uses the flag defined in {{flag}}.

-## Binary Structured Fields Setting {#setting}
+## The SETTINGS_BINARY_STRUCTURED_FIELDS Setting {#setting}

 Advertising support for Binary Structured Fields is accomplished using a HTTP/2 setting, SETTINGS_BINARY_STRUCTURED_FIELDS (0xTODO).

-Receiving SETTINGS_BINARY_STRUCTURED_FIELDS from a peer indicates that:
+Receiving SETTINGS_BINARY_STRUCTURED_FIELDS with a non-zero value from a peer indicates that:

 1. The peer supports the Binary Item Types defined in {{fields}}.
 2. The peer will process the BINHEADERS frames as defined in {{frame}}.
 3. When a downstream consumer does not likewise support that encoding, the peer will transform them into HEADERS frames (if the peer is HTTP/2) or a form it will understand (e.g., the textual representation of Structured Fields data types defined in {{!RFC8941}}).
 4. The peer will likewise transform all fields defined as Aliased Fields ({{aliased}}) into their non-aliased forms as necessary.

-The default value of SETTINGS_BINARY_STRUCTURED_FIELDS is 0.
-Future extensions to Structured Fields might use it to indicate support for new types.
+The default value of SETTINGS_BINARY_STRUCTURED_FIELDS is 0, whereas a value of 1 indicates that this specification is supported with no further extensions.
+Future specifications might use values greater than one to indicate support for extensions.

-## The BINHEADERS Frame {#frame}
+## The BINARY_STRUCTRED HEADERS Flag {#flag}

-When a peer has indicated that it supports this specification {#setting}, a sender can send the BINHEADERS Frame Type (0xTODO).
+When a peer has indicated that it supports this specification as per {{setting}}, a sender can send the BINARY_STRUCTURED flag (0xTODO) on the HEADERS frame.

-The BINHEADERS Frame Type behaves and is represented exactly as a HEADERS Frame type ({{!RFC7540}}, Section 6.2), with one exception; instead of using the String Literal Representation defined in {{!RFC7541}}, Section 5.2, it uses the Binary Literal Representation defined in {{binlit}}.

-Fields that are Structured Fields can have their values represented using the Binary Literal Representation corresponding to that field's top-level type -- List, Dictionary, or Item; their values will then be serialised as a stream of Binary Item Types.
+This flag indicates that the HEADERS frame containing it and subsequent CONTINUATION frames on the same stream use the Binary Representation defined in {{binlit}} instead of the String Literal Representation defined in {{!RFC7541, Section 5.2}} for all field values.
+Field names are still serialised as String Literal Representations.

-Additionally, any field (including those defined as Structured Fields) can be serialised as a String Literal ({{literal}}), which accommodates fields that are not defined as Structured Fields, not valid Structured Fields, or that the sending implementation does not wish to send as Binary Item Types for some other reason.
+In such frames, field values that are known to be Structured Fields and those that can be converted to Structured Fields (as per {{backport}}) MAY be sent using the applicable Binary Representation.
+However, any field value (including those defined as Structured Fields) can also be serialised as a Binary Literal ({{literal}}) to accommodate fields that are not defined as Structured Fields, not valid Structured Fields, or that the sending implementation does not wish to send as a Structured Field for some other reason.

-Note that Field Names are always serialised as String Literals ({{literal}}).

-This means that a BINHEADERS frame can be converted to a HEADERS frame by converting the field values to the string representations of the various Structured Fields Types, and String Literals ({{literal}}) to their string counterparts.

-Conversely, a HEADERS frame can be converted to a BINHEADERS frame by encoding all of the Literal field values as Binary Item Types.
-In this case, the field types used are informed by the implementations knowledge of the individual field semantics; see {{backport}}.
-Those which it cannot (do to either lack of knowledge or an error) or does not wish to convert into Structured Fields are conveyed in BINHEADERS as String Literals ({{literal}}).

-Field values are stored in the HPACK {{!RFC7541}} dynamic table without Huffman encoding, although specific Binary Item Types might specify the use of such encodings.
+Binary Representations are stored in the HPACK {{!RFC7541}} dynamic table, and their lengths are used for the purposes of maintaining dynamic table size ({{RFC7541, Section 4}}).

-Note that BINHEADERS and HEADERS frames MAY be mixed on the same connection, depending on the requirements of the sender.
-Also, note that only the field values are encoded as Binary Item Types; field names are encoded as they are in HPACK.
+Note that HEADERS frames with and without the BINARY_STRUCTURED flag MAY be mixed on the same connection, depending on the requirements of the sender.

 # Using Binary Structured Fields with Existing Fields {#backport}